 Where can you place your garden?

-In urban areas, many people don’t have much space to keep a garden, and have to get creative if they want to green their neighborhood.
-If you feel like this applies to you and are concerned about not having enough space, don’t worry too much–it is easy to think of solutions!
-You can have beautiful plants on your windowsills, balconies, rooftop gardens, hanging baskets, vines growing up the sides of buildings, rock and box gardens on the streets or next to your door, and more.
+In urban areas, many people don’t have much space to keep a garden, and have to get creative if they want to “green” their neighborhood.
+If you feel like this applies to you and are concerned about not having enough space, don’t worry too much–it’s easy to think of solutions!
+You can grow beautiful plants on your windowsills, balconies, rooftop gardens, and in hanging baskets.
+Make space for vines to climb up the sides of your building and create rock and box gardens on the streets or next to your door.
 There are so many ways to have green spaces around you!
 Just use some imagination and find a few pots to start your urban oasis.

 If you prefer planting vegetables and flowers with friends and neighbors, you can also participate in a community garden close to your home.
 Explore some community garden ideas, find contacts, and locate a community garden near you!
 An excellent source of this type of information is the American Community Gardening Association.